yw-fang/vaspwiki/README.rst

 Open the interactive ipython interface and check the installed path of vaspwki:

  In [1]: import vaspwiki

  In [2]: vaspwiki

  Out[2]: <module 'vaspwiki' from '/Users/ywfang/miniconda3/lib/python3.6/site-packages/vaspwiki/__init__.py'>

 Exit the ipython interface.

-- step 3: create a soft link of vaspwiki.py to $HOME/.local/bin so that you can run vaspwiki as a command (please double check that the path of $HOME/.local/bin is indeed in your environment file .bashrc)
+- step 3: create a soft link of vaspwiki.py to $HOME/.local/bin so that you can run vaspwiki as a command.

+Please
+double check that the path of $HOME/.local/bin is indeed in your environment file .bashrc before preceding.

  $ ln -s /Users/ywfang/miniconda3/lib/python3.6/site-packages/vaspwiki/vaspwiki.py /Users/ywfang/.local/bin/vaspwiki

  $ chmod +x /Users/ywfang/.local/bin/vaspwiki

 Finished.